 - Look outside the city!
 Don’t just look for hosts in Paris.
 Get a map and find the smaller places on the outskirts and request from hosts there.
 Trains and Über can be your friends!

 Writing a Couchsurfing couch request can seem a bit like putting together a job application.
 And, to a certain extent, it is.
-You’re asking people to let you, a complete stranger, into their homes!
+Think about it: you’re asking people to let you, a complete stranger, into their homes!
 So you gotta put thought into it.
-Just as you tailor a résumé/C.V. to a particular company, tailor your request to the host.
-And just like your past experience is a reflection of you, so are the references you have and leave along with the photos you show on your profile.
-If you have none of either, you may be less desirable as a guest.
+Just as you tailor a résumé/C.V. to a particular company, tailor your couch request to the host.
+And just like your past experience in a job is a reflection of how you’ll be in a new job, so are the references you have and leave along with the photos you show on your profile.
+If you have none of either, you will be less desirable as a guest.

 Write your request as if the alternative is spending $100 a night on a hotel.
-Because it is!
+Because that’s exactly what it is!

 Do you have more great ideas for sending couch requests?
 Let us know!
 And happy surfing!